Vyral/greg-mcdaniel/_posts/2019-09-13-tour-the-history-of-danville-with-these-5-landmarks.md

 {% include pullquote.html %}

 **4\.
 Elliot’s Bar (2:32):** This bar was built in 1907 and moved to its current location in 1912.
 During Prohibition, it was converted into an ice cream parlor.
-It’s a great place to stop in an enjoy a cold beer.
+It’s a great place to stop in and enjoy a cold beer.

 **5\.
 St. Isidore’s Catholic Church (3:12):** Founded in 1910, this church was the first to serve the Danville parish, and it’s now a staple of the community.